CYHuang0429/1132.515504-Team28-Weather/README.md

 NYCU 1132.515504 Final Project (Team 28)

 ## Specifications
-Membbers of the team please clone a branch under your username, then feel free to make changes to your branch at your will.
-None destructive merge requestes will be accepted..
+Members of the team please clone a branch under your username, then feel free to make changes to your branch at your will.
+None destructive merge requestes will be accepted.

 ## References
 [Value Prediction Network](https://notesonai.com/value+prediction+network)